Tom and Bill Photo Gallery of

 .

-Drummond Island Historical Museum, Sept 30, 2008 -
+Drummond Island Historical Museum; September 30, 2008 -

 The museum emphasizes artifacts of Indians, Finnish farmers, and Yankee settlers from the island's early historical period.
-Other displays cover the British Fort, the lumber era, marine and sportsmans exhibits, ferry boats, and the island's rich fishing and boating history.
+Other displays cover the British Fort, the lumber era, marine and sportsman's exhibits, ferry boats, and the island's rich fishing and boating history.

 You can visit the site Drummond Island Historical Museum to learn more about the Museum